ARCHER2-HPC/archer2-docs/docs/user-guide/energy.md

     Testing by the ARCHER2 CSE team has shown that many software are most energy efficient when 2.0 GHz is selected as the CPU frequency.
 Typically, users may see savings of 10-20% of the energy cost of a job for a reduction in performance of 1-5%.

+!!! important
+    The CPU frequency settings only affect applications launched using the `srun` command.

 Priority of frequency settings: